draftable/compare-api-python-client/README.md

 The `draftable` module provides the following static methods for generating comparison identifiers:

 - `draftable.generate_identifier()`
-  Generates a random unique comparison identifier
+  Generates a random unique comparison identifier.

 Other information
 -----------------